Ask Question x

 Why might my child need a liver transplant?

-A liver transplant is advised for children with severe liver disease, who will die if they do not receive a new liver.
+Doctors will advise liver transplant for children with severe liver disease, who will die if they do not receive a new liver.
 Biliary atresia is the most frequent liver condition in children who need transplants.
 It is a rare liver and bile duct disorder that affects new-borns.

 Other conditions may include: